Erez Da Drezner: Biography

 Da Drezner was born in Haifa, Israel, to a mother who has been a hairdresser and owns a jewelry business, and to a father who was a jeweler.
 He has two brothers.

 Erez's great-grandfather, Yehoshua Dressner, was murdered in the Holocaust when he was in his 60's.
 Therefore Erez father's name was Yehoshua (born in 1951).
 Erez's grandfather, Oskar Dresner who was born in 1910, was a Holocaust survivor.

 As a child, he attended a special education school in Haifa, and later studied jewelry in WIZO school.
 After graduating from high school, he enlisted in the Israel Defense Forces in the Medical Corps.
 After his discharge from the army, he studied interior design, cooking and confectionery.
 He worked as a model at the Elite Modeling Agency, in which he participated in photography for Elle magazine with the model Anya Martirosov.
 In 2005, he worked as an instructor in special education schools and was active in the "Shema" club.

-On July 18, 2024, he married Oleksandra, a Ukrainian Deaf woman, at Lviv.
-They have a hearing son.
-They held their wedding and birth celebration in Haifa on October 3, 2025.
-Petite Meller and Zion Merili were present.